openid/OpenYOLO-Spec/common/definitions.md

 providers will be encouraged to register themselves with the OpenID Foundation to become known providers.

-Additionally, where possible on each supported platform, the user _should_ be able to specify their _preferred_ credential provider.
+Where possible on each supported platform, the user _should_ be able to specify their _preferred_ credential provider.
 This preferred provider will be used exclusively for assisted sign-up and credential saving.
 For credential retrieval, additional providers _may_ still be used.